 - Add 1-2 inches of parchment paper overhanging from all sides of the loaf pan.
 This makes the removal of the banana bread easy and mess-free!

-- Feel free to fold through 1/2 cup of your favorite nuts, for some added texture and crunch.
+- Fold through 1/2 cup of your favorite nuts for some added texture and crunch.

 - Raspberry Banana Bread

 - Preheat the oven to 160C/320F.
 Cover a loaf pan with parchment paper and set aside.